 - Cleaning dishes

-- Occasionally using a my computer mouse (I’m seriously considering buying a left handed mouse)
+- Occasionally use my computer mouse (I’m seriously considering buying a left-handed mouse)

 - Carrying the car seat